BSalita/BridgeStats/README.md

 # BridgeStats

 Source code for an ACBL bridge statistics website.
 Data is only available for those who sign ACBL's NDA or register for ACBL's API.
+The data is primarily oriented to be consumed by a machine learning model as opposed to human readability.

 The website requires at least 64GB of memory.

 Website is written in Streamlit.
 Dependencies are in requirements.txt.